harness/developer-hub/release-notes/platform.md

 #### Fixed issues

 - 2FA reset emails failed to display the QR code properly due to the recent deprecation of Google APIs.
 The method for generating QR codes has been updated, resolving the issue and ensuring QR codes are now correctly included in 2FA reset emails.
+This item requires Harness Delegate version 24.04.82804.
+For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (PL-48980, ZD-61314, ZD-61420, ZD-61486)

 - Email steps were failing due to the system's inability to find users with emails containing uppercase letters, as Harness converts and stores all emails in lowercase.
 (PL-48532, ZD-60291)